Class Styles

 Tips for getting the most out of your yin yoga session

-When practicing Yin Yoga, find an appropriate edge, which is often a lot less deep than a warmer yoga class.
+When practicing yin yoga, find an appropriate edge, which is often a lot less deep than a warmer yoga class.
 Move slowly and gently into the pose, and look for an appropriate amount of intensity, never opening so far as to cause pain.
 Then consciously try to release into the pose, and to remain still for the duration, without shifting position.
 The instructor will sometimes offer music or readings to keep you motivated to stay in the posture.
 Coming out, release with care.
 You’ve opened the body deeply!

-Restorative yoga
+Restorative Yoga

 This practice can be particularly beneficial to those with chronic pain or physical limitations.

 Suitable for all ages and all levels.
 A gentle class focusing on relaxation and the more meditative aspects of yoga.
+You will leave feeling refreshed, nurtured and deeply at peace.

 All welcome.
 Beginner friendly.